KeLiu-Kryie/COMSW4156-Drop_Table_Team/README.md

 This project uses libcurl to perform REST operations.
 Install this with: `sudo apt-get install libcurl4-openssl-dev`.

-This project uses nlohmann json to serialize and deserialize data into json strings.Install this with: 'sudo apt-get install nlohmann-json3-dev'.
+This project uses nlohmann json to serialize and deserialize data into json strings.
+Install this with: `sudo apt-get install nlohmann-json3-dev`.

+This project depends on poppler.
+Install this with: `sudo apt-get install libpoppler-dev poppler-utils && sudo apt-get install -y libpoppler-cpp-dev`.

 ## Getting Started